assemblits/eru/README.md

 </h1>

 ## Resume
+Eru allows easy monitoring of a process or machine operation by displaying a pictorial graphic that shows the operation of the process.
+It allows an operator to manipulate the process and system components in an easy intuitive manner.

 There are 4 main components in Eru:
   - Connections.
   - Devices.
   - Tags.